jsoma/playfair-projects/SUBMISSION-CHECKLIST.md

 ## Visualization

-- [ ] My visualization has a title
+- [ ] My visualization has a title on it
 - [ ] I have cited by data source on the visualization
 - [ ] My visualization has my name/web site/twitter handle on it (only needs **one**)
 - [ ] I have exported my visualization as a `png` file